beoran/go-like-generics-proposal/README.md

 ## Abstract

 An alternative Go like proposal for generics in Go2.
-It is based on the Burak Serdar here: https://groups.google.com/forum/m/#!topic/golang-nuts/eqaDEb9xtGM, and on the official Go2 generics proposal.
+It is based on the suggestions by Burak Serdar here: https://groups.google.com/forum/m/#!topic/golang-nuts/eqaDEb9xtGM, and on the official Go2 generics proposal by Ian Lance Taylor and Robert Griesemer.

 We suggest extending the Go language to add optional type parameters to types and functions.
 Type parameters may be constrained by like clauses: they may be used as ordinary types that only support the operations described by the like clause.
 Type inference via a unification algorithm is supported to permit omitting type arguments from function calls in many cases.
-Depending on a detail, the design can be fully backward compatible with Go 1.

 ## Generic type parameter specification.

-Generic types can be specified with a like clause .
+Generic types can be specified with a like clause.
 A like clause mentions one or more concrete types that the parameterized type must match.
 The concrete type in like clause can be a primitive type, an interface or a struct type.